GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 ```

 Note that this example takes advantage of the built-in [`BigQuerySink`][bq-sink]
-to output the result into BigQuery, to analyze later.
+to output the result into BigQuery, for later analysis.

 [bq-sink]: https://github.com/apache/incubator-beam/tree/python-sdk/sdks/python#bigquery